dbcli/pgcli/docs/pages/printing_text.rst

 Style/text tuples
 ^^^^^^^^^^^^^^^^^

-Internally, both `HTML` and `ANSI` objects are mapped to a list of ``(style, text)`` tuples.
+Internally, both :class:`~prompt_toolkit.formatted_text.HTML` and :class:`~prompt_toolkit.formatted_text.ANSI` objects are mapped to a list of ``(style, text)`` tuples.
 It is however also possible to create such a list manually.
 This is a little more verbose, but it's probably the most powerful way of expressing formatted text.

 .. code:: python